| Aspect | Detail |

 - 2FA via Google account

-- Seamless integration with Google services
+- Seamless Google ecosystem integration

-- Free data-only SIMs
+- Free data-only SIMs for additional devices

-- HAS HAD DATA BREACHES
+- HAS HAD DATA BREACHES (customer data compromised)

-- $65/month for unlimited is steep
+- $65/month for unlimited is among the steepest in the market

-- Poor customer service
+- Poor customer service with long resolution times

-- Taxes and fees NOT included
+- Taxes and fees NOT included in any plan

-- No build-your-own plans
+- No build-your-own plan customization

-- Phone numbers
+- Customer phone numbers

 - SIM card serial numbers

-| Carrier | Data Breaches | Score |
+| Carrier | Data Breaches | Our Score |

 |---|---|---|